Sonic Adventure 2

 Though not part of the repertoire of actions available by the push of a button, one of the main abilities connected to Sonic (and featured in nearly every Sonic game afterwards) introduced in Sonic Adventure 2 is the ability to grind.
 Similar to one of the main play mechanics of the Sega game Jet Set Radio, certain surfaces such as rails can now be jumped on by Sonic and, when done so, allow the character to slide across it, accompanied with a grinding sound effect.
 The grinding ability also becomes an essential part of the scoring system within the game.
 Though every Sonic title up to this point has had a score connected to the number of subsequent badniks destroyed without hitting the ground, the grind rail provides another scoring opportunity that, when connected with a chain of enemies finished off with the homing attack, can cause up to an extra 2000 points added at any given time.

 Just as in the first Adventure, there is once again a plethora of upgradeable items within the game to give Sonic a variety of additional abilities, some familiar and others new.
 As Sonic Adventure 2 has done away with the Adventure Field, each item in the game is found in one of the levels that Sonic must progress through.
 The Light Shoes from the first game make a reappearance, located within Metal Harbor.
 Giving Sonic the ability to use the Light Dash, the hedgehog no longer needs to charge up his spin dash to make use of his new pair of shoes.
 Instead, a simple tap of the action button is all that is needed to make Sonic follow a perfectly formed trail of rings in his path.
 The Ancient Light also returns, found hidden in Green Forest.
-Just as the Light Dash, the Light Attack no longer needs the spin dash charge to be used against a string of enemies, making quick work of them.
+Just as in Sonic Adventure, the Light Attack needs the spin dash charge to be used against a string of enemies, making quick work of them.
 A total of four new upgrades are also available to Sonic, giving the hedgehog the most in the game.
 The first of these is the Bounce Bracelet within Pyramid Cave.
 Giving Sonic the Bounce Attack, the new ability lets Sonic bounce far higher than his standard jump allows, also giving the blue blur the ability to break the ground below him, be it glass or crates.
 The Flame Ring, found in Crazy Gadget, causes Sonic's somersault to be more powerful, letting the normally unbreakable steel crates in the game succumb to the hedgehog's might.
 The Magic Gloves located in Sonic's first level, City Escape, can only be reached once Sonic has gotten the Bounce Bracelet and the Flame Ring.
 Though nothing more than a fun aside, the item allows Sonic to use the Magic Hands ability, enabling the player to turn any nearby enemy into a ball they can carry and subsequently throw.
 The final item available to Sonic (as well as the other five playable characters) is the Mystic Melody.
 Hiding out in Final Rush, the magical tune only becomes useful when standing near the various miniature ruins that are hiding within each stage, causing various platforms to appear or doors to open.
 Though unnecessary in standard game play, it becomes useful during the subsequent "Find the Lost Chao" missions.

 The ever-constant ring is still Sonic's most valuable item in the game, collecting them giving Sonic the ability to be hit without losing a life.
 The fleet of item boxes found in the first Adventure title also make an appearance.
 Staples such as the extra life, invincibility and speed shoes return, along with the plethora of ring boxes offering five, ten, and twenty rings at any given time.
 The Jiryoku Barrier is once again available, attracting rings while protecting Sonic from harm.
 The standard shield is also found within the item boxes hiding out.
 The explosion item, which destroys all the enemies on screen, can also occasionally be found.
 Springs, spikes, and Point Markers also come to life, reproducing the effects from their previous outings.
 However, in addition to marking Sonic's place in the level, the Point Markers also serve to provide Sonic with power-ups, ranging anywhere from rings to speed shoes and shields.